-Frequently Asked Questions on Speeding Fines in Iceland
+Speeding Fines in Iceland - Guide & Info

 When you are visiting Iceland for the first time, it can be very exciting and tempting to jump behind the wheel and race up on the road with your car rental because of the beautiful scenery and landscapes.
 However, as in every country, you need to keep to the regulated speed limit and Iceland is no different.
 There are Iceland police everywhere keeping watch of car speed in the cities and not to forget the speed cameras on the roads.

 There are differences in speed limits in towns and the surrounding countryside and they are all well marked for drivers’ attention.
-Fines for speeding are quite different from other offences.
+Fines for speeding are quite different from other offenses.

 As a driver, before you jumped behind any vehicle to drive, it’s your responsibility to know the traffic laws of the country you are driving in.
 Understanding the speed limit is about as basic as knowing if to drive on the right side of the lane or the left.
-The good thing is that, in almost all the roads in Iceland, there are ample signs with speed limit.
-These are internationally acceptable signs just like you have it in any European countries.
+The good thing is that, in almost all the roads in Iceland, there are ample signs with the speed limits.
+These are internationally acceptable signs just like you have it in any European country.

 If you are still convinced you want to self-drive and rent a car in Iceland but not too sure of the signs, here are some frequently asked questions on speeding fines in Iceland in case you got on the wrong side of the traffic law: